Oleg24/keyboardShortcuts/README.md

 ### Key Board Shortcuts for Increased Productivity

-These are some of my favorite keyboard shorcuts
+*These are some of my favorite keyboard shorcuts.
-This version also contains Windows shortcuts as well
+*This version also contains Windows shortcuts as well